oceanprotocol/docs/content/tutorials/get-ether-and-ocean-tokens.md

 In each network, you'll need ETH to pay for gas.
 Certain Ocean actions will need OCEAN tokens.

-The ETH and OCEAN in Ropsten and local networks are not "real" ETH or OCEAN tokens of any value.
+The ETH and OCEAN in Rinkeby and local networks are not "real" ETH or OCEAN tokens of any value.
 They're simply stand-ins to be able to test.

 ### Ethereum mainnet